 On the whole these treatments work very quickly, even on serious upsets and should have you on your feet and up the mountain in no time.

-Avoid street crime, watch out for hostel security and stay safe while enjoying the nightlife in Bogotá, Colombia's capital city.
+How to avoid street crime, why you need hostel security, and how to stay safe while enjoying Bogota's nightlife in Colombia's capital city.

 Here's what you must know about the possibility of getting drugged in Colombia and how to avoid it.